paquettm/420-302-VA_A25/LABS/LAB5_ESP32_MicroPython_Web_Server.md

 ```

 If you see no error messages on your terminal window, all should be well!

+Once you will have new firmware flashed to your ESP32 development board, this process should not need be followed again.
+Firmware is stored in persistent memory - memory that stays the same - such that it never needs to be updated unless it becomes damaged or out-of-date.

 ## Part 2: ESP32 MicroPython Application with WiFi and LEDs